 • Students must be enrolled full time during the entire 2025 calendar year of the Fellowship (January-December) and located in St. Louis.

-• Students must be interested in exploring careers outside and/or alongside the academy and be interested in working with organizations in the St. Louis community, especially in industries related to the humanities, the environment, and innovation and entrepreneurship.
+• Students must be interested in exploring learning opportunities in St. Louis that broaden their academic focus and be interested in partnering with organizations in the St. Louis community, especially in industries related to the humanities, the environment, and innovation and entrepreneurship.

 • Students must remain in good academic standing according to their Academic Program Handbook throughout the Program.